Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 We’re aware that everyone has a crisis, and we crash more often than we care to admit!
 Sharing our journeys allows a jolt of energy to lift those closest to the crash.
 There in the stillness emerges, for when we pray, we shut down all unneeded power sources.
 We focus our energy together on the power of God to see us through.
 We gear up and hang tight, calling on all prayer warriors, still knowing we’re in for a ride with some caution and twisty turns as we submit to God’s will.

 You can do this, take an inventory of your resources, explore the best options, and come together in faith and fellowship with friends and family.
-Get on your knees and hold tight in trust that God has us.
+Then, get on your knees and hold tight in trust that God has us.
 In our chaos and mess, if we can just let Him take the wheel.

 The moments leading up to life-altering decisions are the toughest.
 A team for the loved one battle to keep sandbags in place of the holes in our hearts.
 These holes are where doubt, confusion, and fear want to break out and seep into our rooted soil of faith.
 These attacks seek to poison the truth that God is already working things together for our good.

 We know God’s grace is sufficient, and He is all we need.
-In the flesh, the battle to control any piece of the nightmare ensues when we know it’s ridiculous even to try.
+But, in the flesh, the battle to control any piece of the nightmare ensues when we know it’s ridiculous even to try.
 As weak as the body becomes, the mind and heart compete for first place in the relentless assault of wills.

 Realizing the relinquishment of control of everything to God is all we need no matter the outcome; it will be okay.
 Still, it takes a minute to process the crashes in life.
-How lucky are we when God sends messengers to remind us of His glory?
+So how lucky are we when God sends messengers to remind us of His glory?
 They point us to His saving grace, and we thank you, Jesus.

 It is Tough in the Middle of Your Mess